-General liability covers common risks for technology businesses in Alaska, including customer property damage and injuries.
+General liability covers common risks for small businesses in Alaska, including customer property damage and injuries.
 Commercial leases often require this policy.

-This policy protects Alaska technology businesses against data breaches and cyberattacks that affect your business or a client.
+This policy protects Alaska small businesses against data breaches and cyberattacks that affect your business or a client.

-Workers’ compensation insurance is required for all Alaska tech businesses that have one or more employees.
+Workers’ compensation insurance is required for all Alaska small businesses that have one or more employees.
 It can cover medical costs for work injuries.

-This policy is required for vehicles owned by Alaska technology businesses.
+This policy is required for vehicles owned by Alaska small businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

-Vehicles owned by tech businesses in Alaska must be covered by commercial auto insurance.
+Vehicles owned by small businesses in Alaska must be covered by commercial auto insurance.

 Alaska’s commercial auto requirements are: